zohaib896/Doodle_Resubmission/ReadMe_resubmission.txt

  Getting Started
-‘It was great opportunity to learn more about Kafka and finally come up with the solution that might work as a good solution.’
+‘It was great opportunity to learn more about Kafka and finally come up with the solution that might be upto  expectation.’
 Files location and conventions
 All files are placed in the repositiory.
 The files may have same names as before like (consumer , producer etc) but the code is enhanced and refactored  .
 I started with setting up unbuntu on AWS  EC2 t2.micro  server  and installed  all  the dependencies .